Learning the meanings of function words from grounded language using a visual question answering model: Experiment 3: The effect of frequency on learning

 \paragraph{MORE - FEWER} These words are an interesting case to consider because \textit{fewer} is extremely rare in children's input while \textit{more} is quite common.
 There are few different senses of the word \textit{more}, the most common in children's input being its adverbial form as in `do you want more?', which is quite different from the comparative quantifier \textit{more} seen in CLEVR as in `more than'.
 Since we could not easily differentiate all the senses of \textit{more}, we decided to also include its counterpart \textit{less} in addition to \textit{fewer} when determining their relative frequencies.
 Nonetheless, \textit{more} was much more frequent than \textit{fewer} and \textit{less} combined (see Table \ref{tab:clevr-childes-freq}).

-Figure \ref{fig:more-over-exp3} shows the overall performance of models on both probes.
-Performance on MORE is generally above chance, while on FEWER it is below chance.
+Figure \ref{fig:more-over-exp3} compares the overall performance of models on both probes when trained on the original CLEVR dataset and the subsampled version with CHILDES-like frequencies.
+Performance on MORE is about the same, while on FEWER seems a little lower in the current experiment.

-Our plots of accuracy as a function of answer type Figure \ref{fig:more-byans-exp3} resembles its counterpart from experiment 1.
-Models do quite well in `yes' contexts for both MORE and FEWER probe questions.
-The issue seems to be in contexts where a `no' answer is required, especially for FEWER.

-Further probing with Figure \ref{fig:more-bynum-exp3} shows us that errors are isolated specifically to contexts where $|X| = |Y|$ -- yet again.
+Further probing with Figure \ref{fig:more-bynum-exp3} shows that errors are isolated specifically to contexts where $|X| = |Y|$ -- yet again.
 Surprisingly given the very small number of exemplars of \textit{fewer} seen during training -- only 105 cases -- models still seem to learn to use \textit{fewer} in unseen contexts as long as the absolute difference in number between referent classes is greater than zero.
-Additionally, unlike our results for \textit{in front of}, models still learn a gradient representation for the meaning \textit{fewer} as a function of number difference.
+Additionally, unlike our results for \textit{in front of}, models still show some gradience in interpretation for \textit{fewer} as a function of number difference.
 Questions with \textit{fewer} are all answered with `yes' or `no', while questions with \textit{in front of} expect a much broader set of answers in the original CLEVR dataset (see Tables \ref{tab:clevr-freq} and \ref{tab:clevr-ans-freq}).
 This difference in input distribution might explain why models can still learn a reasonable representation for \textit{fewer} with so few examples.

-By removing the probe questions where $|X| = |Y|$ and replotting the overall accuracy of the models on all other cases in Figure \ref{fig:more-overno0-exp3}, we can clearly see that they learn to properly use both MORE and FEWER most of the time, though the performance on FEWER questions has definitely decreased in comparison to the results seen in experiment 1.
+By removing the probe questions where $|X| = |Y|$ and re-plotting models' F1 scores for all other cases in Figure \ref{fig:more-overno0-exp3}, we can clearly see that they learn to properly use both MORE and FEWER most of the time, though the performance on FEWER questions has definitely decreased in comparison to the results from experiment 1 when trained on the original CLEVR data.

 Even with only a few exemplars of \textit{fewer}, models are able to learn reasonable meaning representations for this word, showing gradient interpretation as a function of the difference in number between compared classes.
-Models are not as accurate on the FEWER probe as their are on MORE questions, but still perform above chance if we exclude contexts where $|X| = |Y|$.
-Once again, in these contexts, models struggle to answer both MORE and FEWER questions correctly.
+Models are not as accurate on the FEWER probe as their are on MORE questions.
+Once again, in contexts where $|X| = |Y|$, models struggle to answer both MORE and FEWER questions correctly.
 These results suggest that relative word frequency in the input also affects how models learn these function words.